Phorcys: Offspring

 Hesiod's Theogony lists the children of Phorcys and Ceto as the Graeae (naming only two: Pemphredo, and Enyo), the Gorgons (Stheno, Euryale and Medusa), probably Echidna (though the text is unclear on this point) and Ceto's "youngest, the awful snake who guards the apples all of gold in the secret places of the dark earth at its great bounds", also called the Drakon Hesperios ("Hesperian Dragon", or dragon of the Hesperides) or Ladon.
 These children tend to be consistent across sources, though Ladon is often cited as a child of Echidna by Typhon and therefore Phorcys and Ceto's grandson.

 According to Apollodorus, Scylla was the daughter of Crataeis, with the father being either Trienus (Triton?) or Phorcus (a variant of Phorkys).
 Apollonius of Rhodes has Scylla as the daughter of Phorcys and a conflated Crataeis-Hecate.
+Once, when Heracles killed Scylla during his labours, Phorcys brought her back to life with fire.

 According to a fragment of Sophocles, Phorcys is the father of the Sirens.

 The scholiast on Apollonius of Rhodes cites Phorcys and Ceto as the parents of the Hesperides, but this assertion is not repeated in other ancient sources.

 Homer refers to Thoosa, the mother of Polyphemus, as a daughter of Phorcys, with no mother specified.